Yasmine Mustafa: Professional life

-Mustafa is the CEO and co-founder of ROAR for Good, which launched in 2015.
-Mustafa came up with the idea of ROAR for Good when she was 30 years old and traveling in Spanish countries for six months.
+Mustafa is the CEO and co-founder of ROAR (formerly ROAR for Good), which launched in 2015.
+Mustafa came up with the idea of ROAR when she was 30 years old and traveling in Spanish countries for six months.
 While traveling, she was told horror stories about women who had been sexually assaulted or harassed, and when she returned from her trip, she found out her neighbor had been severely beaten and raped.
 These stories made her realize the prevalence of violence against women, and she wanted to do something about it.

-After doing research and surveys, she and her team realized something needed to be made that could help someone getting attacked, but not be used against them.
-They came up with the idea for “Athena,” which looks nice enough for women to wear, deters attackers with an audible alert message, and notifies pre-selected contacts of the wearer's location when pressed.
+After spending some time research the issue, she and her team realized a technological solution was need that could help someone during an attack, but not be used against them.
+They came up with the idea for “Athena,” a stylish panic button designed to deter attackers with an audible alert message and notify pre-selected contacts of the wearer's location when pressed.

-Girl Develop It

-The Philadelphia chapter of Girl Develop It (GDI) was also founded by Mustafa.
-She learned about GDI from Twitter and signed up and completed one of their courses.
-After finishing her course, she approached her course instructor (GDI’s founder) and talked to her about expanding.
-GDI was then brought to Philadelphia six months later thanks to Mustafa.
+Since that time, ROAR's products and technologies have evolved, and today the company offers wearable panic buttons, direct-to-911 panic buttons, and underdesk panic buttons solutions.
+The company's evolution is a direct result of Yasmine's belief that no one should be afraid while trying to earn a wage.

+Other activities

+In 2024, she sits on the board of Coded by Kids.

+She also publishes a podcast focussing on business and media.

+Commendations

+In 2016, Mustafa was recognized in BBC's annual 100 Women series, which recognizes significant achievements of women around the world.